Gelio/polygon-clipper/README.md

-# Recedit
+# Polygon clipper

-Recedit is a web application that allows you to create rectangles and other polygons inside an HTML canvas in your browser.
+Polygon clipper is a web application that allows you to create polygons inside an HTML canvas in your browser, clip them (using Sutherland-Hodgman's algorithm) and use HeightMap and NormalMap for fancy rendering.

 It is written in Typescript and uses custom methods for drawing lines using the Bresenham's algorithm.